NicolasCastagnola/LissajousCurves/README.md

 ## References

-- All reference materials can be found in the 'Reference' folder.
+- All reference materials can be found in the 'References' folder.